GROG/terraform-null-ansible-lifecycle-role/README.md

     name: "user.apache"
 ```

-Provisioning roles are a fairly new concept and major changes to their
+Lifecycle roles are a fairly new concept and major changes to their
 specifications might still happen.

 ## Why use this module instead of a playbook?